(Disclosure: Some of the links below may be affiliate links)

 There are several ways to grow your income:

 On the other hand, if you grow your income and keep at the same level of expenses, you will easily reach Financial Independence much faster.
-That is one of the main difference between growing your income and reducing your expenses.
+That is one of the major differences between growing your income and reducing your expenses.

 3. Invest in the stock market

-Another way that most people use to reach Financial Independence is investing their money in the stock market.
+Another way that most people use to reach Financial Independence is by investing their money in the stock market.
 Indeed, if you let your money in your bank account, it will lose its value over time because of inflation.
 Every year, your money is worth a bit less.

 Not only can you fight inflation with investing in the stock market, but you can also increase your net worth.
 On average, the stock market will return between 5% and 7% every year.
-This interest will compound year after year and this can really generate a lot of returns.
+This interest will compound year after year, and this can generate a lot of returns.
 Of course, there will be some years where you lose money.
 But these years are also a good opportunity to buy cheaper stocks.

 I am also investing most of my savings into the stock market.
 I do not try to time the market.
 It is not a game I can win.
 Therefore, I only invest in low-fee index funds.

 4. Invest in real estate

-Moreover, it is also a lot of work if you intend to manage yourself your properties.
+Moreover, it is also a lot of work if you intend to manage your properties.
 You could pay a property manager to do it.
 But in that case, you are going to lose some of the profit to the manager.

-Personally, I do not invest in real estate yet.
+I do not invest in real estate yet.
 I do not think I am going to invest in physical properties.
 But I may invest in real estate with crowd-funding.
-While I do not want to make it my main investment, I think it offers some more diversification aside the stock market.
+While I do not want to make it my main investment, I think it offers some more diversification aside from the stock market.

 5. Start your own business

 The final way to reach Financial Independence is to start your own business.
-Generally speaking, there is more revenue income when you are being your own boss than when being an employee.
+Generally speaking, there is more revenue income when you are being your boss than when being an employee.

 But as I said, it can bring much higher revenue than a simple career income.
-Either it can bring you enough income every month to be financially-independent or you can sell your company and have enough money to retire.
+Either it can bring you enough income every month to be financially independent, or you can sell your company and have enough money to retire.
 There are many success stories of managers who sold their companies for a large amount and retired.

 As you can see, there are many ways to achieve Financial Independence (FI).
 And you can use several of these ways together to reach FI even faster.
 You can be frugal and also increase your income.
 You can invest what you save either in the stock market or in real estate.
 Or you could also invest in both.
-Or if you want, you could also start your own business.
+Or, if you want, you could even start your own business.

-We are trying to reduce our expenses to the maximum and investing most of we can save in the stock market.
-I also want to try to increase my main career income to be able to save even more each month.
+We are trying to reduce our expenses to the maximum and investing most of what we can save in the stock market.
+I also want to try to increase my primary career income to be able to save even more each month.
 We may start investing in real estate in the future.
 But I am not yet set on that one.
 And I do not plan on becoming an entrepreneur myself.

 What is your plan to reach Financial Independence?
 Which of these ways do you follow?
 Do you follow another way?